-My first burrata experience was a few years ago at Ribello, a smart Italian restaurant in La Lonja, Palma de Mallorca.
-Along with the editor of abcMallorca magazine and a photographer, we were trying the place for a restaurant review.
+My first burrata experience was a few years ago at Ribello, a smart Italian restaurant in La Lonja, Palma.
+Along with the editor of abcMallorca magazine and a photographer, we were trying the place for a restaurant review I was to write.

 Last week I ate the best burrata I’ve ever tried – standing in the gleaming kitchen of Zaranda, one of the two restaurants at the rural five-star Castell Son Claret hotel near Es Capdellà.
 It wasn’t just the flavour, creaminess and texture that made it so special: it was the fact that it was made right in front of my eyes.